vipin-pstuff/DSA-notes/Python-DSA-notes/notes/04-array/15-1-array-problems.md

             - not optimize solution based on time & space complexity
         - approach without using kadane's algo i.e called brute-force
             ![brute-force approach](../../notes-pics/15-lecture/love-babbar/lecture-15-24.png)
+            - means find sum of every sub-array like this
+                ```
+                find every sub-array
+                    - sum1
+                    - sum2
+                    - sum3
+                    - sum4

+                - & then find the largest/maximum from these different sum
+                ```
         - approach via Kadane's algo
             - this game over in 3 conditions
+            - so to optimize , let's say we want to do single traversal , so here comes kadane's Algo ✔️
             - how Kadane algo works ✅
                 ![how kadane algo approach will work](../../notes-pics/15-lecture/love-babbar/lecture-15-25.png)
         - code